Community Investment Fund Policy

 2. Sonoma County Tourism – 1.25 percentage points of the first 9%

-Funds will be allocated based on revenue to Sonoma County Tourism through a contract approved by the Board of Supervisors to support advertising and promotional efforts.
+Funds will be allocated based on revenue to Sonoma County Tourism through a funding agreement approved by the Board of Supervisors to support advertising and promotional efforts.

 B. Community Grants and District Priorities